jamie-anson/Project-Beacon/runner-app/README.md

 - `PORT_RANGE` - fallback scan range, e.g. `8090-8099`
 - `RUNNER_HTTP_ADDR_FILE` - path to write the resolved addr (default: `.runner-http.addr`)
 - `ADMIN_TOKEN` - token required for admin endpoints (public only in Gin debug mode)

+Security and signing:

+- `TRUST_ENFORCE` - enable trusted-keys allowlist enforcement (bool)
+- `TRUSTED_KEYS_FILE` - path to trusted keys JSON file
+- `TRUSTED_KEYS_RELOAD_SECONDS` - optional hot-reload interval for trusted keys
+- `TIMESTAMP_MAX_SKEW_MINUTES` - allowed clock skew for timestamps
+- `TIMESTAMP_MAX_AGE_MINUTES` - maximum allowed age for timestamps
+- `REPLAY_PROTECTION_ENABLED` - enable nonce-based replay protection (requires Redis)
+- `RUNNER_SIG_BYPASS` - development-only signature verification bypass (never use in prod/CI)

+### Local env precedence (.env)

+- `make dev` now loads variables from `.env` and **overrides any existing shell environment variables** for the current make invocation.
+This makes local development reproducible regardless of your shell state.
+- To change a value, edit `.env`.
+To temporarily override, run `VAR=value make dev` and place the override later in `.env` if you want it persisted.

+### Debug logging gates

+Verbose debug instrumentation around canonicalization comparison and shadow v1 verification is gated behind a debug flag:

+- Set `DEBUG=true` (or `LOG_LEVEL=debug`) to enable these logs.
+- When not in debug, these logs are suppressed.
+The gating occurs in `internal/api/handlers_simple.go` using `logging.DebugEnabled()`.

 ### Ports, Strategies, and Discovery